sneaky-potato/notes/content/hardware-security/dom.md

 > Powerful mathematical tool to predict a key

+This is a very good example of a side channel attack on AES to obtain the last round key.

 ## Requirements
 - Access to AES encryption box
 - Ability to obtain ciphertext for any plaintext from the box